Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 TypeWhen to UseExample

-feat:A new featurefeat: Add login button to homepage
+feat:A new feature for the userfeat: Add login button to homepage

-test:Adding or fixing teststest: Add unit tests for auth
+test:Adding or correcting teststest: Add unit tests for auth

 Tip